Diagnostics (for technical support)

 Example: genozip -t --verify-codec myfile.sam

-Z. Submit aggregate stats of compression performance and metadata to the server
+Z. Send aggregate stats of compression performance and metadata to Genozip (the company).
+See Telemetry.

 --debug-debug